holoviz/holoviz/doc/index.rst

     <a href="https://python-pillow.org"       ><img class="pvlogo" src="assets/pillow.png"/></a>
     </div>

-    <p>PyViz tools both use and support declarative user-configurable
+    <p>HoloViz tools both use and support declarative user-configurable
     <a href="https://param.pyviz.org">Param</a> objects.<br>
-    We recommend using perceptually uniform colormaps such as those provided by the PyViz <a href="https://colorcet.pyviz.org">Colorcet</a> library.<br>
+    We recommend using perceptually uniform colormaps such as those provided by the <a href="https://colorcet.pyviz.org">Colorcet</a> library.<br>
-    PyViz tools are general purpose, but also support some domain-specific datatypes like graphs from
+    HoloViz tools are general purpose, but also support some domain-specific datatypes like graphs from
     <a href="http://networkx.github.io">NetworkX</a> and geographic data from
     <a href="http://geopandas.org">GeoPandas</a> and
     <a href="http://scitools.org.uk/cartopy">Cartopy</a> and